 Call takers are trained in techniques to calm callers down.
 This typically involves repeating instructions to the caller multiple times until they listen.
 Participants also told us that sometimes giving callers a specific task to do helps them to focus and calm themselves.
-Such techniques might similarly be applied to the specifics of camera work for video calls.
-We explore this more later.
+Such techniques might similarly be applied to the specifics of camera work.